jackyurchiksparrow/Obsidian-cooking/Cooking/Theory/Lievito madre.md

 - Feeding formula example: 75g starter : 75g high-protein flour : 37g water

 #### Option 2.
 Water method (conserva in aqua).
 (Less traditional, but still right and convenient)
-- Shape the dough into a roll (or better roll it)
+- Shape the dough into a roll / ball (or better roll it)
 - Let ferment at **24°C** for 24h in room-temp water 3 times the volume of the LM, feed regularly
-- Feeding formula example: 20g starter : 20g high-protein flour : 6g water (30C)
+- Feeding formula example: 20g starter : 20g high-protein flour : 6g water (30C) **If** it takes too fast to start collapsing in 24 h, consider switching to 10g starter : 20 g high-protein flour : 6g water (26C)

+### The day of kneading
-### Bathing (bagnetto); optional, but highly recommended on the day of kneading
+#### 1. Bathing (bagnetto); optional, but highly recommended on the day of kneading

 **If your LM smells too sour** (like vinegar or sharp acidity), **or if it rises very slowly**, any other issues with it, then it’s time for a bath.
 This could happen if there’s too much **acetic acid** building up.
 It is also a good idea to bathe it before warm feeding right before you make [[Panettone (fruit version)|Panettone]].
 The idea is that by submerging LM in **cool, lightly sweetened water**, yeast will be refreshed and excess acidity will be removed into the water.
 This helps maintain a balanced microbial environment and strengthens LM for optimal fermentation.